Understanding Chlamydia And Its Symptoms

 Frequently Asked Questions

-The symptoms of chlamydia can vary but may include abnormal discharge, burning sensation during urination, and abdominal pain.
+The symptoms of Chlamydia can vary but may include abnormal vaginal discharge, burning sensation while urinating, lower abdominal pain, and bleeding between periods.

-What are the medication options and guidelines for treating chlamydia?
+What are the treatment options for Chlamydia and cervical cancer?